 You don't have to stay on the main canals to enjoy Venice.
 In fact, getting out of the tourist areas is where you can find some of the most beautiful sights to see.

+I have a thing about windows, especially windows in old buildings.
+The actual style is part of it but also how they decorate the windows help to make them beautiful.
 It is so easy to imagine what these lamps would have looked like at night as true gaslights.
 It is easy, on most of these converted lights, to see the wires but my favorites try to hide the wires so that, at night, when they are lit, they still look like gaslights.

 I simply loved this cat.
 He was actually chewing on the moss on this window sill and when I said "hey!" he looked up at me with this "Yeah, so I chew on moss...SO?" look.
 Cracked me up!

 The glamour of Venice is what will sweep you away.
 The design of the buildings along with the special touches, like the statues at this home, just make it so romantic.
+Even the more formal buildings even have style to them!
+I loved this buildings striped awnings which gave a more jaunty look to the formal facade of the structure.

 And the Venetian Lion can be found in nearly every neighborhood.
 This beautiful church just took my breath away.